furyhawk/text_summarization/README.md

 # text_summarization
 ML Text Summarization project

+This project is to build and deploy:
+•	A REACT web application that input text and output summarized text.
+The application will provide evaluation metrics when reference summary is provided.
+•	A model to perform summarization task.
+•	A backend application to initialize and serve the summarization model.

+This project will create a pretrained T5 model to perform summarization task as the baseline model.
+Create a new model by using transfer learning from a pretrained T5 model and fine-tuning with BBC News summary dataset.

 ## Local Setup

 The following instructions should work on Linux, Windows and MacOS.
 If you are a Windows user familiar with Linux, you should check out the [Windows Subsystem for Linux, Version 2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/).
 This allows to use a Linux system on the Windows machine.
 However, using native Windows should also be no problem.